Nutrition Counseling

 Focus on health and food freedom instead of dieting, calorie counting, or weight-centric advice.

 My guidance meets you where you are, whatever your relationship with food looks like right now.
-What you eat is yours to decide.

 When you're ready, build trust with your body and make food choices based on internal cues, not external rules.